garrett-eclipse/Custom-Archives/readme.txt

 There are lots of action and filter hooks available to extend the functionality of this plugin.
 If you'd like more information on how to use them, take a look at the plugin Wiki on the [GitHub repository](https://github.com/danieltj27/Custom-Archives/wiki).

-= Special Thanks =
+= Thank You =

-Thank you to the team at Human Made which released [Page for post type](https://github.com/humanmade/page-for-post-type/) which was used as inspiration for building this plugin.
+Thanks go to Human Made who released [Page for post type](https://github.com/humanmade/page-for-post-type/) which was used as inspiration for building this plugin.

 == Installation ==